Video subtitle editor

 Our developers were able to create a proof of concept using Amazon transcribe with around 90% accuracy depending on accent and pronunciation of words.
 This was an important step to undertake before design as not having audio transcribe would increase the user effort to add subtitles significantly and influence whether we thought the tool would provide enough value to our users for them to adopt.

 Another important technology unknown was whether users would be able publish their video with subtitles included and have them display on platforms correctly.
 Developers were able to upload videos from our platform to Facebook and YouTube with subtitles included.
-LinkedIn is not a platform that we can currently publish to because of API limitations, so we knew we had to provide a solution for users that wanted to do download their video and post them elsewhere with subtitles included.
+However, we could not publish to LinkedIn due to API limitations, so we knew we had to provide a solution for users that wanted to download their video and post them elsewhere with subtitles included.

-Before diving into designing anything, I first researched subtitle editors to see what kind of features and UX solutions they have implemented while keeping in mind the specific type of user they are designing for.
-I use this to get inspired but also to see where poor UX tends to occur with this type of tool.
+Before diving into designing anything, I first researched subtitle editors to see what kind of features and UX solutions they had implemented while keeping in mind the specific type of user they are designing for.
+I used this to get inspired but also to see where poor UX tends to occur with this type of tool.

 • Automatic audio transcription takes out a lot of the work